rdlauer/articles/blues/pico-python-code/post.md

 Congratulations!
 You've taken your first baby steps with Raspberry Pi Pico and Visual Studio Code.

 A common next step would be to look at practical applications of what we've started to build here, which often means allowing your device to communicate with the world.
-How about pumping your data to the cloud and creating engaging data visualizations and dashboards?
+How about pumping some sensor data (e.g. GPS location, humidity, temperature, etc) to the cloud and creating engaging data visualizations and dashboards?

 The easiest, cheapest, and most reliable way of doing so is with global cellular.
 Cheapest?
-Actually yeah, take a look at the [Notecard from Blues Wireless](https://blues.io/) for 10 years of global cellular for $49. *Full disclaimer: I work for Blues Wireless, but I stand behind what I say here!*
+Take a look at the [Notecard from Blues Wireless](https://blues.io/) for 10 years of [global cellular](https://dev.blues.io/hardware/notecard-datasheet/note-wbex-500/#cellular-service) starting at \$49. *Full disclaimer: I work for Blues Wireless, but I stand behind what I say here!*

 If you want to learn more about cellular + Pico, check out this tutorial on [Adding Cellular to the Raspberry Pi Pico](https://www.hackster.io/brandonsatrom/adding-cellular-to-the-raspberry-pi-pico-b8a4b6).